mushogenshin/companion_tools_Win/README.md

 - [GIF Scrubber Chrome extension](https://chrome.google.com/webstore/detail/gif-scrubber/gbdacbnhlfdlllckelpdkgeklfjfgcmp?hl=en), super helpful for animation students :).
 Also good for exploding a GIF.

+# Version Control
+- [Git](https://git-scm.com/), of course.
+Admittedly not so easy to learn how to use at first for lay persons, though.

 # Utils
+- [7-Zip](https://www.7-zip.org/) for compressing and uncompressing stuffs.
+No need for `WinZip` anymore.

 - [Bulk Rename Utility](https://www.bulkrenameutility.co.uk/) for batch renaming files and folders.
 Wonderful tool.

 - [Hourglass](https://chris.dziemborowicz.com/apps/hourglass/), a gorgeously designed tool to help with timer.